 Maintenance and upgrade of Council controlled buildings, facilities and fixed assets which are managed and maintained in a usable and reasonable condition and are fit for purpose.

 Regulatory Services

-- Administration of by-laws to ensure a safe and accountable community for all residents and visitors. - Development, monitoring and enforcement of by-laws for a safe and healthy community. - Community education programs as required.
+- Administration of by-laws to ensure a safe and accountable community for all residents and visitors. - Community education programs as required.

 Roads